JustinaMichael/CNN_Sorghum_Weed_Classifier/README.md

 This project is licensed under the APACHE LICENSE, VERSION 2.0.

 ## Citation
-Please give credit to the "SorghumWeedDataset_Classification" dataset if you find it useful and utilize it in your work by citing “Michael, Justina; M, Thenmozhi (2023), “SorghumWeedDataset_Classification”, Mendeley Data, V1, doi: 10.17632/4gkcyxjyss.1”.
+Please give credit to the "SorghumWeedDataset_Classification" dataset if you find it useful and utilize it in your work by citing "https://www.sciencedirect.com/science/article/pii/S2352340923009678".

 ## Contributors profile <br/>
 1. Justina Michael.
 J <br/>